Installing an electric vehicle charger at your home

 - The type of charger proposed

-- Verifying the installer’s qualifications and insurance
+- Verifying your installer’s qualifications and insurance

 - Any potential impact on neighbours or shared areas